A Message From Chrissy

 Our Office's Response

-- On July 27th, I introduced a bipartisan bill to expedite the PPP loan forgiveness process for small business owners.
+- I introduced a bipartisan bill to expedite the PPP loan forgiveness process for small business owners.
 Learn more about the bill here.

-- On July 15th, we announced that the Paycheck Protection Program saved over 190,000 jobs in PA-06 and helped a total of 18,148 businesses.
+- We announced that the Paycheck Protection Program saved over 190,000 jobs in PA-06 and helped a total of 18,148 businesses.
 To find out more, read our release here.

-- On May 28, Rep. Houlahan helped pass the PPP Flexibility Act, which would:
+- I helped pass the PPP Flexibility Act.

 Our office was proud to announce that the City of Reading has been awarded nearly $200,000 in federal grants, through the CARES Act, to assist in its effort to contain, mitigate the spread of, and respond to the COVID-19 pandemic.